How to Write a Thought Record

 The Step Thought Record Compared to the Traditional Thought Record

 The step thought record uses a journal format, where each step starts a new line.
 This may seem like a small change, but it has a number of advantages.
-You are not limited to five or six steps, which gives you the opportunity to analyze your thinking deeper.
-It also gives you more room to write and it follows the steps of self-change.
+First, you are not limited to five or six steps, which gives you the opportunity to analyze your thinking more deeply.
+Second, the step thought record, or journal thought record follows the steps of self-change.
+Finally, you have more room to write down your thoughts.

 Traditional Thought Record